 A DUI causing death is typically referred to as “vehicular homicide.”
 Under Colorado law, “vehicular homicide” can also refer to situations where a person’s reckless driving causes a fatality.
 Vehicular homicide penalties are laxer if the incident involved no alcohol or drugs.4

 Note that a vehicular assault charge can be upgraded to vehicular homicide if the victim dies while the criminal case is pending.

 4. What are the penalties for felony DUI?

-It depends on the specific charge the defendant gets convicted of:
+It depends on the specific charge the alleged drunk driver gets convicted of: